 Trustee Tiffani Graham is a lifelong resident of Park Forest.
 Tiffani has served on the Park Forest Youth Commission, the Rotary Club, and was a member of the Park Forest Sustainability Committee.
 Graham was elected to her first term as Park Forest Trustee in April 2015.
 Graham was re-elected in April of 2019.

 Trustee Maya Hardy was selected by board members in June of 2019 to fill a vacated trustee seat.
-Hardy is a 20-year Park Forest resident and is the Chief Professional Officer for United Way for the south-southwest suburban regional office.
-She has 15 years of experience in public service.
+Maya is a 20-year Park Forest resident, holds a master’s degree in communications and training from Governors State University, and is the Chief Professional Officer at United Way, for the south-southwest suburban region.
+She has over 15 years of experience in public service.

 Trustee Candyce Herron is a 20-plus-year resident of Park Forest.
 Candyce was elected to a first term as village trustee in April of 2019.
 Herron, a high school physics and chemistry teacher, says schools and economic development are “at the top” of the list of changes she’d like to see in Park Forest.